LinkedInAttic/indextank-engine/README.md

 version: 1.0.0

+### Library generation:

+Build a single jar containing all dependencies by:

+mvn assembly:single

+This will create a single file in:

+target/engine-1.0.0-jar-with-dependencies.jar

 ### Code Examples:

 TBD

 ### Eclipse:

-Set up Eclipse for Cleo by executing the command below:
+Set up Eclipse for this project by executing the command below:

 mvn eclipse:eclipse